 How And Why To Seal Your Granite Paving

-Here at Primethorpe Paving we would recommend that you seal your granite paving if you are looking for extra piece of mind.
+Here at Primethorpe Paving, we would recommend that you seal your granite paving if you are looking for extra peace of mind (read our sealing guide for more info).
 It's not 100% necessary to always seal natural granite as it's a very hard-wearing natural stone, but it can help with a few things.
 Not only does it help to prevent any staining; it will also help prevent growth of moss or algae on or around your granite patio.
 If your granite stone is light in colour, we would strongly recommend sealing the stones.
 Lighter stones can show stains more visibly and sealing the stones can help avoid this.
 That said, sealing is not compulsory.

 There are a wide range of sealing products on the market.
 Each will provide different results.
 For example, some sealants will simply seal and protect your granite patio.
 Other sealants will work to enhance the colour of your granite slabs.

 By sealing your granite patio paving you are protecting it against general wear.
 For example, fading to your patio stones can occur over long periods of time where the stone gets excessive use or heavy traffic, like a public walkway.

 Some people choose to seal their paving slabs before the granite slabs are laid.
 This can help prevent any staining during the laying process.
 Meanwhile, other people choose to leave their granite paving unsealed for a year.
 This gives your granite stone time to weather naturally before the sealant is added.